SeanOhAileasa/SeanOhAileasa/README.md

 ``Hypervisors``

-A hypervisor is an application that facilates the share of physical resources from a host device to a virtual device.
+A hypervisor is an application that facilitates the share of physical resources from a host device to a virtual device.
 Diffrent types of Hypervisors are avaiable, such as "bare metal" hypervisors where there is no operating system, for example VMWARE ESXi and a hypervisor with a GUI and an operating system, for example, Microsoft Hyper-V.

 ``Virtual Machines (VMs)``